Tuukkayt/Blogins/README.md

 * PostgreSQL
 * MikroORM

-The main idea behind this project is to learn something new and challange me to create a bit more coplex program.
+The main idea behind this project is to learn something new and challenge me to create a bit more complex program.

 ### Stay tuned for more!